 The Great Lakes sees us crossing North of the border as we wave goodbye to the United States and venture out into the unknown pastures of Canada – nice, sunny, hot, exotic Canada… Okay, maybe not!
 Here lies the first major change within the new DLC, in Railway Empire: Mexico we got the ability to switch between night and day, The Great Lakes enables a new climate for us to ‘enjoy’.
 That’s right, within this scenario, and any other map in free-play which is up north, at any point you can be presented with a rather hectic snowstorm.

 You’re only given one new scenario within The Great Lakes, a twenty-year event in which you must “Bridge the distance between the British colonies and reach economic independence by creating a track infrastructure for the Great Lakes region”.
-I would love to say that this scenario is great, like I’ve found with a few of the other DLCs, but I can’t due to its difficulty.
+I would love to say that this scenario is great, but I can’t due to its difficulty.
 Speaking of which…

 I don’t have time!

 Usually, time limits within strategy games aren’t that bad – you have plenty of time to complete a few mundane tasks which you have to purposely screw up in order to not meet the demand required.
 However, in The Great Lakes, it’s quite the opposite – one wrong placement could lead to a lot of wasted time and a failed scenario.
 I personally found the time limits within this DLC to be far too harsh and almost impossible to meet.

 As the scenario only takes place over one twenty-year period, almost every new task you’re given must be completed within 12 months – which isn’t very long in real life.
 Even at the beginning of the scenario, the time starts ticking by as you listen to the introduction, look at the tasks, and work out what you’ve been tasked with doing – I found that I had missed around two months before I’d even started my task, a task which must be done before the year ends in order to remain an active company!